gis-ops/tutorials/qgis/QGIS_Actions_Geocoder.md

 ```

 A successful response with a coordinate reverse geocoded will yield a json object from HERE containing all different kinds of interesting information corresponding to these coordinates.
-To keep this tutorial simple, we are only interested in the full text address which HERE Maps provides in the `Label` object of the response.
+To keep this tutorial simple, we are only interested in the full text address which HERE Maps provides in the `Label` object of the response (check the log messages to get a full understanding of the JSON response from HERE Maps).
 The response object holding this information is a `QByteArray` which we have to cast to bytes to make sure we can load it into a json object which we can access.

 At long last we would like to save the result in our tempory table in the address column we added in the beginning.